HWAN-OH/MirrorMind-Identity-Protocol/README.md

 Use Cases & Tech Stack
 💡 Use Cases

-Strategic partners with distinct personalities for decision-making.

-Emotional AI companions with evolving worldviews.

-Multi-agent simulations (e.g., AI debates for risk analysis).

-Personal growth tracking across different platforms.

 🔧 Tech Stack (MVP)

+• Strategic partners with distinct personalities

-Built on Streamlit (Web UI)
+• Built on Streamlit (Web UI)

+• Emotional AI companions with evolving worldviews

-YAML-based Persona Encoding
+• YAML-based Persona Encoding

+• Multi-agent simulations (e.g., AI debates)

-Prompt Engineering for cross-platform export
+• Prompt Engineering for cross-platform export

+• Personal growth tracking across platforms

 The Origin
 This protocol was developed through the MirrorMind project, an AI persona simulation framework invented by SH OH.
 It was born from his unique journey as a former C-level executive turned AI philosopher and system architect, co-developed through thousands of actual interactions with AI partners.